PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

 Make sure your GitHub SSH key is valid.
 See [the GitHub documentation for more information about connecting to GitHub with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/).

-Install the Mbed Cloud manifest tool and Cloud SDK with the following commands:
+Install the Mbed Cloud manifest tool and Pelion SDK:

 ```
 pip install --user -U git+ssh://git@github.com/ARMmbed/manifest-tool-restricted.git#egg=manifest-tool
 pip install --user mbed-cloud-sdk
 ```

-See [the firmware manifest documentation](https://cloud.mbed.com/docs/current/updating-firmware/firmware-manifests.html) for more information about the manifest tool.
+See [the firmware manifest documentation](https://cloud.mbed.com/docs/latest/updating-firmware/firmware-manifests.html) for more information about the manifest tool.

 #### Using virtual machines